elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 		GO
 ```
 Insight:
--This query reveals the most common rating for both Movies and TV Shows.
+- This query reveals the most common rating for both Movies and TV Shows.

--It helps content analysts and regulators understand what type of content is most prevalent on Netflix in terms of rating.
+- It helps content analysts and regulators understand what type of content is most prevalent on Netflix in terms of rating.

--Can be useful for age restriction analysis or predicting audience preferences based on rating trends.
+- Can be useful for age restriction analysis or predicting audience preferences based on rating trends.

 ### 10. List all movies released in a specific year.
  ```sql